philspitler/filterism/README.md

 # Filterism

-A DSL for filtering items (usually in some form of record store).
+A DSL for filtering items (usually returned from some form of data store).

 ## Installation